 College Football Analyst

-Former 12-year NFL tight end Anthony Becht joined ESPN for the 2013 season as a college football analyst on the American Athletic Conference Network syndicated game of the week.
+Former 12-year NFL tight end Anthony Becht joined ESPN for the 2013 season as a college football analyst.
+In 2014, he teams with play-by-play commentator Clay Matvick on ESPNU’s college football coverage.

-Becht was previously a studio analyst on NBC Sports Network’s Pro Football Talk.
-During the 2012 season – his first full year of not playing – he co-hosted a pre- and post-game show on the Tampa Bay Buccaneers radio network.
-As his career headed to a close, Becht also performed work for Sirius XM, SNY and other outlets, and was a standout at the NFL’s Broadcast Boot Camp.
+Additionally, Becht is currently the co-host of the pre and post-game show on the Tampa Bay Buccaneers radio network.
+Previously, he was a studio analyst on NBC Sports Network’s Pro Football Talk.
+Becht has also performed work for Sirius XM, SNY and other outlets, and was a standout at the NFL’s Broadcast Boot Camp.

 A first round NFL Draft selection by the New York Jets in 2000, Becht also played with the Tampa Bay Buccaneers (2005-07), St. Louis Rams (2008), Arizona Cardinals (2009) and Kansas City Chiefs (2011).
 From 2000 to 2010, he played in 152 consecutive games, which at the time was third amongst all NFL offensive players – behind Brett Favre and Peyton Manning.